Travel Nurse

 Any nurse can be a travel nurse as long as they hold a registered nursing license.
 Also, travel nurses can work in any specialty or with any population, although some are more in demand than others.
-Most hospitals have a high demand for any kind of acute care nurses, such as emergency, ICU, or NICU.
+Most hospitals have a high demand for acute care nurses, such as emergency, ICU, or NICU nurses.
 Also, surgery and labor and delivery are two areas that typically need additional nurses.

 Aspiring professionals must first earn their nursing degree from an accredited institution to work as travel nurses.
 After completing school, nurses will need to obtain a registered nursing license.
-While work experience is not required, it is highly recommended and may be required by travel nurse staffing agencies and hiring hospitals as travel nurses are expected to hit the ground running.
-Nurses will need to have a license to practice in the state where they will be working, so it is essential that they hold a license from a Nurse Licensure Compact (NLC) state or meet the requirements for the nursing board in the state where they will be working.
+While work experience is not required, it is highly recommended and may be required by travel nurse staffing agencies and hiring hospitals, as travel nurses are expected to hit the ground running.
+Nurses will need a license to practice in the state where they will be working, so it is essential that they hold a license from a Nurse Licensure Compact (NLC) state or meet the requirements of the nursing board in that state.

 Although travel nurses have been around for more than 40 years, the Covid-19 pandemic really brought them to the forefront.
 With cases surging, hospitals across the country needed nurses to help care for patients.
 Demand for these professionals soared, as did the salaries.
 In 2020 alone, this field grew by 35 percent.
 As the pandemic has waned, so has the demand for travel nurses.
 However, experts predict that this field will continue to grow, although at a slower pace.